Annie Lang: Education

 Lang earned a Bachelor of Science in mass communication from the University of Wisconsin–Madison and a Master of Arts in mass communication from the University of Florida.
 She completed a Ph.D. in mass communication at the University of Wisconsin–Madison in 1987 with a dissertation titled "The effects of the formal features of television on viewers' attention and arousal: Cardiac response, attention, and arousal."

 Career

 Lang joined Washington State University as an assistant professor after completing her PhD in 1987.

 She moved to Indiana University in 1995 to the then Department of Telecommunications, where she served as director of the Institute for Communication Research for nine years and later as associate dean for research in the College of Arts and Sciences.
 At Indiana University she held the title of Distinguished Professor of Communication Science and Cognitive Science prior to her retirement in 2021.

-Lang also served on the founding editorial board of the peer-reviewed journal Media Psychology.
+Lang also served on the founding editorial board of the peer-reviewed Journal of Media Psychology.